Whether you're looking for plain clay flower pots, or decorative terra cotta flower pots, you'll find a variety here to suit your plants.

 This handcrafted pot was inspired by European garden pottery, adding an aristocratic flair to your sunroom or patio.
 Magnificent indoors or out.

-Just right for your mini roses or other perennial favorites, these Aged Terra Cotta Pots add a well-worn, antique look to your indoor garden or patio.
+Just right for your mini roses or other perennial favorites, these Aged Terracotta Pots (Set of 3) add a well-worn, antique look to your indoor garden or patio.

 Display all 3 together for a touch of Old World style.
 Quite a bargain for handcrafted pottery.